Storied Homes Along Winston-Salem's Historic Reynolda Mile

-No visit to Winston-Salem is complete without a stop at Reynolda House Museum of American Art – the 1917 bungalow once home of the R.J. and Katharine Reynolds is now home to one of the southeast’s finest collection of American art.
+No visit to Winston-Salem is complete without a stop at Reynolda House Museum of American Art – the 1917 bungalow once the home of the R.J. and Katharine Reynolds is now home to one of the southeast’s finest collection of American art.
 Lauded by Town & Country magazine as the reason Winston-Salem should be on “every culture vulture’s list,” this historic home is nestled in the heart of what locals affectionately call, Reynolda Mile–a historic stretch that connects Reynolda Estate, Southeastern Center for Contemporary Art (SECCA), and the luxury 85-room Graylyn Estate.
 Whether you’re in town for the weekend or just a day, Reynolda Mile is the perfect destination within a destination to simply get away.

 Experience Reynolda Mile in a Weekend